cesar-douady/open-lmake/doc/src/lmake_sources_module.md

 ### `auto_sources(**kwds)`

 This function tries to find sources by calling `manifest_sources` and `git_sources` in turn, untill one succeeds.
-Arguments are passed as pertinent.
+Relevant arguments are forwarded to underlying functions.

 In absence of source declaration, this function is called with no argument to determine the sources.